veronicadev/italy-covid-tracker/README.md

 ![Italy covid-19 tracker](public/dashboard_screenshot.png)

-The purpose of this project is to show, in a intuituve and interactive way, data of the outbreak of COVID-19 in Italy.
+The purpose of this project is to show, in a intuituve and interactive way, data of COVID-19 outbreak in Italy.
 The dashboard fetches data from the official <a target="_blank" href="https://github.com/pcm-dpc/COVID-19">github repository</a> of Dipartimento della Protezione Civile, and shows it in different ways like tables, charts and map.

 ### Built With